pglen/pyvserv/README.md

 functions and / or scripts.
 The uini can only operate successfully if there are no users present in the pyvserv system, and it is executed from the loopback interface.
-For example, the command line utility ./pyvcli_uini.py can be executed with the -t option to prompt for a password.
+For example, the command line utility ./pyvcli_uini.py can be used;
+For production, it can executed with the -t option to prompt for a password.

 ## Screen shots: